This document provides instructions for installing and configuring AEM Forms Workbench. The installation program also installs Forms Designer.

 Contact Adobe Enterprise Support

 The Flex Workspace is deprecated for AEM Forms.
 It is available for the AEM Forms release.

 Workbench is an integrated development environment (IDE) that developers and form authors use to create automated business processes and forms.
 It is also used to manage the resources and services that the processes and forms use.

 The following illustration depicts the Workbench installation including:

-The AEM Forms server requires a separate installation program.
-For more information refer to the AEM Forms on JEE installation documentation.
+The AEM Forms Server requires a separate installation program.
+For more information, see the AEM Forms on JEE installation documentation.

 This section outlines the hardware and software requirements and supported platforms.

 The following requirements are recommended as the minimum: